 Effective December 19, 2017, the Organization entered into a contract with The Research Institute at Nationwide Children's Hospital for production of product to be used in a clinical trial.
-Funding committed by the Organization. under this contract, amounted to approximately \$1.43 million of which \$1.40 million was paid through December 31, 2019.
-A total of \$33,000 remains to be committed and expected to be spent in fiscal year end December 31, 2020.
+Funding committed by the Organization. under this contract, amounted to approximately \$1.43 million and was terminated in October of 2021.
+During 2021 the Organization entered into an agreement to receive \$750,000 back from Nationwide Children's Hospital which was received on December 16, 2021.